Places I Remember with Lea Lane

 Mike Finkel:

-We've spoken a lot about humans and my encounters with them, but I also you know I'm speaking to you from Park City.
+We've spoken a lot about worked humans and my encounters with them, but I also you know I'm speaking to you from Park City.
 I mentioned that I lived in Bozeman, Montana.
 Let's not forget the amazing wonders of the natural world, which also I mean.
 I love being in crowded places, conflicts To write, to work.
 I need to be in a place that's quiet and peaceful.

 Mike Finkel: